7 Best Renters Insurance Companies in Iowa 2025

 Here are the things that are covered by the typical renters insurance policy.

 • Personal liability.
-If someone is injured in your rental, your policy will provide some protection against your personal liability for the event.
+If someone is injured in your rental, your policy will provide some protection against your liability for the event.

 • Medical coverage.
 In addition to covering personal liability, renters insurance will cover a portion of your guest’s medical expenses related to a covered injury.

 • Alternative living expenses.
-If your rental should be damaged to the point where it is not habitable, your renters insurance will pay for you to live elsewhere while repairs are completed, or you find a new place to live.
+If your rental should be damaged to the point where it is not habitable, your renters insurance will pay for you to live elsewhere while repairs are completed or you find a new place to live.

 Most Common Items Stolen in Home Burglaries